-4. Determining the interventions (courses of action) necessary to optimise the achievement of the intended outcomes Determining interventions Terms of Reference and work programs set for Council Committees.
+4. Determining the interventions (courses of action) necessary to optimise the achievement of the intended outcomes Determining interventions Financial Management Code Terms of Reference and work programs set for Council Committees.
 Corporate and Service Planning Framework to set targets and intended outcomes.
+The Council complies with a national Financial Management Code which contains a range of professional standards designed to ensure financial capacity and resilience.
 Financial Regulations and Procedural Rules govern how public money is controlled and to ensure financial resources are deployed efficiently and effectively.
-Planning interventions Change Management process to guide Organisational and structural change.
+Following an assessment against the Code in July 2020, an Internal Audit review of compliance was reported in December 2021.
+Planning interventions The Audit confirmed that of 17 individual standards, the Council substantially complied with 16; only one, regarding consultation Change Management process to guide Organisational and structural change.
 Service and Financial Planning Working Group to evaluate new spending proposals.
-Business Change Framework to assess major process changes and system developments.
-Financial Management Code In 2020, a new Code of Practice was introduced, setting a set of standards that govern financial management and to ensure that local authorities can demonstrate their financial sustainability.
-The Audit Sub-Committee considered an initial assessment against the Standards in July 2020.
-Of 17 individual standards, it was recognised that the Council substantially complies with 16 with only one, regarding consultation with stakeholders on the Council's longer-term financial planning, not currently undertaken.
-An independent assessment against the standards was recently undertaken by Internal Audit in accordance with their approved work programme and will be reported separately to the Audit Sub- Committee.
-Optimising achievement of intended outcomes Annual Budget Round to review and focus resources.
-Transformation plan to prioritise major changes.
-VFM Statement is in place which sets out the principles of VFM and how it applies to the specific aims of the Council and the District.
+Business Change Framework to assess major process changes and system developments. with stakeholders on longer-term financial planning, is not currently undertaken.
+This is not a statutory requirement but is considered good practice.
+The Audit also highlighted a significant risk with reporting and approving the Annual Budget.
+The Audit raised a potential issue Optimising achievement of intended outcomes as to whether the existing process gave proper sign-off by the Council.
+This risk was addressed in the Budget Round for 2022/23.
+Annual Budget Round to review and focus resources.
+Transformation plan to prioritise major changes. • VFM Statement is in place which sets out the principles of VFM and how it applies to the specific aims of the Council and the District.
 This acts as guidance to enable Officers to demonstrate how they deliver VFM in service proposals.
-This is enhanced by the requirement for an explicit demonstration of VFM to be an integral part of proposals for service development and restructures, etc. A VFM test is included in the Capital Evaluation process.
+This is enhanced by the requirement for an explicit demonstration of VFM to be an integral part of proposals for service development and restructures, etc. • A VFM test is included in the Capital Evaluation process.